vgs-samples/code-examples/integrations/larky/input/query_string/README.md

 # Reading query string

 Use-case:
-- reading the query string
+- reading and parsing the query_string
 - fetching the alias from it
 - revealing the alias
 - writing the real CC number into the body